Probing the partition function for temperature-dependent potentials with nested sampling: Lennard-Jones clusters

 For the harmonic potential, the optimal value of $\alpha$ depends on the example studied and number of live points $K$.
 Therefore, first we look at the evolution of the MAPE with $K$ for different values of $\alpha$ for $P=2$ (Figure \ref{fig_MAPE_LJ_3_2_alpha}), starting with the same number of live points considered for the direct method, which we then double in order to check the convergence.
 We find that, for this range of $K$ values, $\alpha=0.7,1,1.4$ give similar errors, which are smaller than for higher values of $\alpha$.
-Similar curves for $P=4,8$ are provided in the SM (Figure 3) Therefore, in the following, we use $\alpha=1$ for $P=2,4$ and $\alpha=1.4$ for $P\geq8$.
+Similar curves for $P=4,8$ are provided in the supplementary material (Figure 3) Therefore, in the following, we use $\alpha=1$ for $P=2,4$ and $\alpha=1.4$ for $P\geq8$.

 Secondly, we look at the MAPE for $P=2,4,8$ to find the minimum number of live points required for convergence.
 We represent the error in Figure \ref{fig_MAPE_LJ_3_P} for $P=2,4,8$ to compare the results obtained when using the direct and extended methods.
 First, we can see that, with the extended method, we need a larger $K$ to go below the 5\% error threshold, which is expected as we sample all temperatures at once.
 We therefore need more points to sample the energy surface at all temperatures.
 For the converged value of $K$, we again take the first point below the 5\% line, that is, $K=512$ for $P=2$, $K=8000$ for $P=4$ and $K=65536$ for $P=8$.
 We can see that we need 4 to 8 times more live points than with the direct method (for which the values were $K=64$, $K=1000$ and $K=16000$, respectively).
 In Figure \ref{fig_cv_lj_3_ne_conv_method_ext}, we see that the extended method is able to recover the heat capacity curve, as found with the direct method.
-More details are given in the SM (Figure 4).
+More details are given in the supplementary material (Figure 4).
 The two methods therefore converge towards the same result.
 In Figure \ref{fig_cv_lj_3_ne_conv_P_ext}, the converged heat capacities for each $P$ are represented as obtained with the extended method using the highest number of live points, similarly to Figure \ref{fig_cv_lj_3_ne_conv_P_16} for the direct method.
+Furthermore, we see that, as for the direct method, the MAPE decreases with the value of K with a slope of $\sim -0.5$ in log-log scale, as expected.

 Finally, we look at the number of energy evaluations made in the direct and extended methods for $P=2,4,8$ for the converged explorations.
 The results are shown in Table \ref{tab_tps_LJ_Q_methods}.
 We can see that to obtain a converged curve, the extended method requires fewer energy evaluations, which is expected as only one exploration is needed.
 Furthermore, with the direct method, we only access the sampled temperature while the extended method provides the thermodynamic properties for all temperature within the studied range.
 Hence, if we want to compute the thermodynamic properties at a new temperature, it is simply a post-processing step for the extended method while a new exploration must be performed for the direct method.